kuiperzone/PupNet-Deploy/README.md

     the information in this file.
 Supplying a custom file, however, allows for mime-types and internationalisation.
 If supplied, the file MUST contain the line: 'Exec=${INSTALL_EXEC}' in order to use the correct install location.
 Other macros may be used to help automate the content.
     Note.
-The contents of the files may use macro variables.
-Use 'pupnet --help macro' for reference.
+PupNet Deploy can generate you a desktop file.
+Use --help and 'pupnet --help macro' for reference.
     See: https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html
     Example: DesktopFile = Deploy/app.desktop

     ** StartCommand **
     Optional command name to start the application from the terminal.
-If, for example, AppBaseName is 'Zone.Kuiper.HelloWorld', the value here may be set to a simpler and/or lower-case variant (i.e. 'helloworld').
+If, for example, AppBaseName is 'Zone.Kuiper.HelloWorld', the value here may be set to a simpler and/or lower-case variant such as 'helloworld'.
 It must not contain spaces or invalid filename characters.
 Do not add any extension such as '.exe'.
 If empty, the application will not be in the path and cannot be started from the command line.
     For Windows Setup packages, see also SetupCommandPrompt.
-The StartCommand is not supported for all packages kinds.
+StartCommand is not supported for all packages kinds (i.e. Flatpak).
 Default is empty (none).
     Example: StartCommand = helloworld

     ** PrimeCategory **
     Optional category for the application.
-The value should be one of the recognised Freedesktop top-level categories, such as: Audio, Development, Game, Office, Utility etc. Only a single value should be provided here which will be used, where supported, to populate metadata.
+The value should be one of the recognized Freedesktop top-level categories, such as: Audio, Development, Game, Office, Utility etc. Only a single value should be provided here which will be used, where supported, to populate metadata.
 The default is empty.
     See: https://specifications.freedesktop.org/menu-spec/latest/apa.html